-Image and text contributed by Mrudula Prabhuram Joshi, Bombay
+Image and Narrative contributed by Mrudula Prabhuram Joshi, Bombay

 The beautiful woman seen here is Sharda Pandit, a scion of a Maharashtrian aristocratic family in the earlier half of the 20th century.
 She was born in Rajkot, Gujarat.
 She was hailed as the ‘Beauty Queen’ of Elphinstone College of Bombay, in fact of all collegians of the city; because Bombay (now Mumbai) had only three colleges at that time – Elphinstone, Wilson and St. Xavier’s.
 She possessed a kind of serene beauty, singular charm and grace.
 Her contemporaries from other colleges would drop by just to have a glimpse of this icon of beauty.
 Not only was she beautiful to look at, she possessed a beautiful heart, too.

 At that time, there were only a handful of women students in the colleges, most of whom were from middle class families.
 Sharda would get along amicably with everyone despite her wealthy family background.
 She acted as the heroine of several plays during the college years, for the Annual College Day functions.

 Sharda and my mother, Kamini Vijaykar were classmates and that is how I came to know about her.